RetroReversing/retroReversing/pages/nes/NESDevkitHardware.md

 <section class="postSection">
     <img src="/public/images/nes/FamicomProgrammersHardAtWorkOnMario3.jpg" class="wow slideInLeft postImage" />
 <div markdown="1">
+When the NES was first released it was not common in Japan for PCs to be running with a 6502 processor [^24], so how did developers write and test code for the famicom?
+Did they have to burn a EPROM everytime they assembled their code to test even the smallest change?!

+Well yes in fact that was the case, the code for the early NES games was written using a **NEC PC-8001** [^24] which has a Z80 processor, so none of the 6502 assembly code could be run without connecting to a NES system.

 In the photograph from a children's book titled `Stars of the Famicom Games` (Kindly scanned and translated by Chris Covell) you can see 4 programmers presumably working on Super Mario Bros 3 [^5].
 They are using `HP 64000 mainframe computers` which have presumably been modified to have a Famicom add-on board or 6502 processor card to be able to test their assembled code.
 </div>